 Recall how you have used this website up to now.
 Remember prior experiments on just noticing some of your reactions.
 When did you have a negative feeling about this website or the safe experiment you initiated?

 Now – you have a choice: if it is something I have said or suggested, then you can let me know.
 Please do that.
 If I can change my own behaviour, then I will.

 The alternative is to recognise one of the few facts that exist in my world of psychology: the feeling is yours.
 True, feelings can be transferred but that’s a natural human defence – when you are tempted to think your current feeling is mine – or some-one else’s – but it isn’t.

 More importantly, it is easy to blame me or A N Other for it.
 This won’t wash; my behaviour might be unhelpful – and you can draw this to my attention to that experience – hence option one, above.
 However, I am not responsible for the emotions you feel inside your body.

 If that was so, then everyone would react in the same way, and experience shows this is not so.
 Also, do you recall how quick we can be to remind others ‘don’t tell me how I feel‘.

-You want to know how it is that breathing controls are so effective.
-That’s an important question and the good news is that it has nothing to do with psychology and much more to do with your physiology.
+You may want to know how breathing control is so effective.
+That’s an important question, and the good news is that it has nothing to do with psychology.
+It is much more to do with your physiology.

-I was not sure how much details to put in here as physiology is a complex subject; I am not an expert in it and the scientific language can be off-putting.
+I was not sure how much detail to put in here; physiology is a complex subject.
+I am not an expert in it and the scientific language can be off-putting.
 Even so, something has to be said: do ignore the following section if is seems unhelpful; you can come back to it at anytime.
 I have already placed much emphasis on doing things rather than expanding knowledge!!